 2. Discovery of alternative approaches to conducting monitoring and assessing monitoring data

 The discovery process for Phase II involved a Global Webinar Series of to hear from long-term water quality monitoring programs around the U.S., Australia, and Ireland.
 Additionally, CBP workgroups and workshops with the CBP Scietific Technical Advisory Committee (STAC) engaged in discussions regarding alternative monitoring approaches and their funding implications.
-The findings and recommendations for sustaining and enhancing the CBP water quality networks will be released in the BASIN Water Quality Report in 2015.
+The findings and recommendations for sustaining and enhancing the CBP water quality networks will be released in the BEI Report in 2015.

 Phase II of BASIN was to develop approaches to sustain and evolve the water-quality monitoring networks by looking for efficiencies and recommending future steps to address funding uncertainties (i.e. inflation, budgetary changes).
 Phase II began with a global webinar series to gain insights from monitoring programs around the globe and continued with topical workshops and internal meetings connecting the lessons learned from the global webinar series to options in the Chesapeake Bay.

 Innovative Approaches to Monitoring Workshop - December 8, 2014